 Gearset's metadata change monitoring gives you a detailed audit trail of configuration changes in your orgs on a day-by-day basis, and can take org snapshots on demand to back up your metadata.
 It also runs static code analysis on your Apex code to provide feedback on the quality of the code you're writing.

 It works by comparing daily snapshots of your org's metadata and highlighting any changes.
 You can also roll back unwanted changes, download snapshots of your org's metadata on-demand, and deploy detected changes to other environments.

 Creating a metadata change monitoring job in Gearset

 Before creating an automated change monitoring job, you first need to have added a connection to at least one of your Salesforce orgs.

-- Navigate to the Monitoring and backup page, found under Automated jobs in the nav menu on the left
+- Navigate to the Monitoring page, found under Automation in the nav menu on the left

 - Click Add new job

 - Choose the time you want the job to take a snapshot of your org each day

 - Give the job a descriptive name (e.g. Production change tracking)